 5. CSS Scroll-Snap: Easy Scrolling for Sliders and Carousels (Boost User Engagement)

-CSS Scroll-Snap helps you make smooth and easy scrolling experiences for sliders, carousels, and lists.
-It makes sure users stop at the right points while scrolling, making your website easier to use and more fun.
+CSS Scroll-Snap allows smooth and effortless scrolling experiences in sliders, carousels, and lists.
+It ensures that users come to a stop at the appropriate points while scrolling, enhancing the usability and enjoyment of your website.

 What Is CSS Scroll-Snap?